Behind the Glowing Screen

 My career has been defined by versatility.
 I’ve worn the hat of the artist, the architect, and the entrepreneur.

-- In the SaaS Product Trenches: At Angus Systems, I transitioned from Marketing to the Product Team, working shoulder-to-shoulder with Directors, Developers, and the QA team.
-I learned the language of development and the importance of “technical empathy” – designing solutions that work in code, not just in concept.
+• SaaS Production : During my time at Angus Systems, I transitioned from Marketing to the Development side leading UI/UX design.
+Our SaaS solution powered over 2 Billion sq. ft. of commercial real estate across multiple continents.
+The software was designed to streamline property management and enhance operational efficiency.
+It’s here that I learned the language of development and the importance of technical empathy – designing solutions that work in code, not just in concept.

-- The Entrepreneurial Hustle: As a solo entrepreneur, I learned the business of design.
-From managing retainers to white labelling for other agencies, I learned that a successful career as a creative is ultimately about solving business problems and managing relationships.
+• The Entrepreneurial Hustle: As a solo entrepreneur, I learned the business of design.
+From building leads to writing contracts, I learned that a successful career as a creative is ultimately about understanding unique business problems, building relationships, setting goals as well as healthy boundaries.

-- The In-House Lead: Currently, as Creative Design Officer at HCDSB, I am an integral part of a Strategic Communications team managing the brand for the board and its 60 individual schools.
+• The In-House Lead: Currently, as Creative Design Officer at HCDSB, I am an integral part of a Strategic Communications team managing the brand for the board and its 60 schools.
 This role is a constant juggling act of navigating PR nuances and balancing stakeholder needs across dozens of departments.
-My work serves a massive, diverse audience from Senior Executives to over 36,000 students and their parents.
+My work serves a massive, diverse audience from Senior Leadership to over 36,000 students and their parents.

 Heroes & Heels

-It’s one thing to design beautiful things; it’s another to craft them so they speak.
-At my core, I am a communicator.
+It’s one thing to design beautiful things and another to craft them so they speak.
+I am a communicator.
 I’m fascinated by the mechanics of storytelling.
-From the timeless archetypes of Greek Mythology to the character depth of Tony Soprano or June Osborne, and even the campy villainy of pro wrestling.
+From the timeless archetypes of Greek Mythology to the character depth of Mark Scout (Severance) and Ted Lasso (Ted Lasso), and even the campy heels of pro wrestling.

 I see every user experience as an opportunity to evoke a specific feeling.
 My instinct as a storyteller is to look beyond the layout and focus on the atmosphere of the interaction.
 Whether the goal is to build trust, spark curiosity, or create a moment of joy, the design has to do more than just function – it has to resonate.